JORDANKLANFER/jbrowse2_project/README.md

 1. Switch to root with: `sudo su -`
 2. Then run: `passwd ubuntu`
-3. It is going to prompt : `Enter new UNIX password:`
+3. It is going to prompt: `Enter new UNIX password:`

 Set the password and exit root by typing `exit`.